Washington DC in a Day: A Travel Guide

 Reflecting Pool on the National Mall in Washington DC

-VISIT: We made for the Lincoln Memorial because Alex wanted to reenact the scene from Forrest Gump where Tom Hanks runs through the Reflecting Pool shouting, “Jennyyyyy!”
+We made for the Lincoln Memorial because my son wanted to reenact the scene from Forrest Gump where Tom Hanks runs through the Reflecting Pool shouting, “Jennyyyyy!”

 Wading and swimming are not recommended activities at the Reflecting Pool.
 Although there is a history of multi-use that includes ice-skating and sailing model boats, after the $34 million renovation completed in 2012, there are bans against anything other than dipping toes in the water.
 Plus, waterfowl still use the pool.
 Enough said.